 Also, don‘t accidentally shed light on information beyond the immediate negotiation.
 Say you’re a rep for a cybersecurity consulting firm, negotiating with a company about performing a payment card security audit.

-If at some point in the negotiation you mention how you offered a similar company a free penetration test as a package with the service you're negotiating over, your prospect will naturally be inclined to ask for that as part of their negotiation efforts as well.
+If at some point in the negotiation you mention how you offered a similar company a free penetration test as a package with the service you're negotiating over, your prospect will naturally be inclined to ask for that as part of their negotiation efforts.

 Being a shrewd negotiator isn't always a self-explanatory process, and negotiations provide a lot of room for things to go wrong.
 The keys to ensuring your negotiations go as smoothly as possible often boil down to three main factors: poise, patience, and preparation.